- How is childhood leukemia treated?

 - Development of another cancer (including leukemia) years later

-The most common symptoms of GVHD are severe skin rashes and severe diarrhea.
+The parts of the body most often affected by GVHD include the skin, liver, and digestive tract.
+The most common symptoms are severe skin rashes and severe diarrhea.
 If the liver is affected, the damage can lead to jaundice (yellowing of the skin and eyes) or even liver failure.
 GVHD can also cause lung damage, leading to problems breathing.
 The patient may feel weak, become tired easily, and have nausea, dry mouth, and muscle aches.

-On the good side, graft-versus-host disease can lead to graft-versus-leukemia activity, in which any remaining leukemia cells may be killed by the donor immune cells.
+On the good side, GVHD can lead to graft-versus-leukemia activity, in which any remaining leukemia cells are killed by the donor immune cells.